slyn/Introduction-to-Programming-in-Java/README.md

 - throw and handle of own exception(s),
 - use of "for-each" loop,
 - at least one generic class (arrays are prohibited),

+***Feedback comments for Proje02:***
+- missing Javadoc comments (package-info, class fields),
+- there should be no direct display in controller, only through view